MultiQC/MultiQC/docs/markdown/modules/kraken.md

 ---
 title: Kraken
 description: >
-  Taxonomic classification tool that uses exact k-mer matches to find the lowest common ancestor (LCA) of a given sequence
+  Taxonomic classification using exact k-mer matches to find the lowest common ancestor (LCA) of a given sequence
 ---

 <!--